DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 Some teacher training programmes like 'school direct (salaried)' and 'postgraduate teaching apprenticeships' offer a salary.

-You spend less time learning about the theory of teaching than you would in [university-led training](/ways-to-train#go-back-to-university-as-a-postgraduate-student).
+These courses are usually suitable for people who already have relevant teaching experience, or are already working as unqualified teachers.

-Despite the focus on training as you teach, many 'school direct (salaried)' courses give you a PGCE or PGDE (an academic qualification) in addition to QTS.
+Many 'school direct (salaried)' programmes give you a PGCE or PGDE (an academic qualification) in addition to QTS.

 Courses typically take one year but you may be able to study part-time.